tfausak/tfausak.github.io/_posts/2012-08-13-the-importance-of-documentation.md

     It should be possible to get it working using nothing more than this.

-If my past self had followed my own advice, hunting for my old project would've been a piece of cake.
+If my past self had followed this advice, hunting for my old project would've been a piece of cake.
 I eventually found it, added a `README`, and uploaded it to GitHub where it lives as [bdbxml-jukebox][].